Bhogeswar Baruah: Other activities

 Baruah established a sports academy in Dimow in Sibasagar in the early 1990s.
-Through the academy, Baruah shared his experiences and started training the younger generations interested in sports.
-After three years, the academy was shut down due the lack of funding.
+Through the academy, Baruah trained young athletes; after three years, the academy was shut down due the lack of funding.

+On 17 June 2005, the Assam Olympic Association (AOA) offered Baruah the role of chef de mission of the Assam contingent for the 33rd National Games, which he accepted the following month on 17 July.
+In January 2007, the AOA confirmed that Baruah would remain in the role at the games, which were held from 9 February to 18 February.
+He was accommodated on the dais during the opening ceremony, and also lit the olympic flame.
+At the games, Assam finished third behind services and Manipur, and won 148 medals.
+Baruah also was one of the athletes who carried a torch in a relay in the opening of the 2016 South Asian Games.

+In 2014, Baruah was appointed the president of the Assam branch of Clean Sports India.
+In 2016, he called for the state government to adopt a comprehensive sport policy, which Chief Minister Sarbananda Sonowal subsequently pledged to implement.

-In 2019, Chief Minister Sarbananda Sonowal laid the foundation stone of Bhogeswar's state sports school at the Sports Complex in Guwahati's Sarusajai.
-Baruah was present during the occasion and said that he was happy to see a sports institute after his name, going on to say "definitely, it's a happy feeling for me.
-I hope the school will help in nurturing a host of young talents who will be able to represent the country in the long run."
+In February 2017, the Government of Assam confirmed that ₹5 crore had been allocated to create a state sports school named after Baruah at the Sarusajai Sports Complex in Guwahati.
+In 2019, Chief Minister Sonowal laid the foundation stone of the state sports school.
+Baruah was present during the occasion and said that he was happy to see a sports institute after his name, going on to assert that he hoped it would train many athletes capable of representing the country nationally.

 Baruah also served as the brand ambassador of Khel Sivasagar Khel of a sports initiative planned under the Soulful Sivasagar campaign adopted by Sivasagar DC M.S Lakshmipriya in 2020.

-Baruah was one of the athletes who carried a torch in a relay in the opening of the 2016 South Asian Games.

 Personal life

 Marriage and family

-At the age of 34, Bhogeswar Baruah married Renu Baruah, who is former a teacher and homemaker.
-They have three children together, a daughter and two sons.
-His youngest son, Debojit Baruah, died after suffering a stroke and from high blood pressure.
-Baruah has one granddaughter, through his daughter, and one grandson, through his eldest son.
+At the age of 34, Bhogeswar Baruah married Renu Baruah, who is a former teacher and homemaker.
+They have three children together, a daughter and two sons, and two grandchildren.
+His youngest son, Debojit Baruah, predeceased him.

 Baruah's younger brother, Purnananda Baruah, a retired police officer, is his only living sibling.